Extreme medicine: The search for new antibiotics

 It marks a significant change.
 In recent decades drug developers have focused on screening vast libraries of synthetic chemical compounds in the hope of finding ones capable of killing bad bugs.
 Such synthetic analogues are easier to make and control than chemicals from the wild, but they have yielded few effective new drugs.

-The problem is they just don't have the natural diversity of compounds that have evolved over billions of years as defense mechanisms for wild bacteria and fungi.
+The problem is they just don't have the natural diversity of compounds that have evolved over billions of years as defence mechanisms for wild bacteria and fungi.

 "We need new scaffolds, new structures and that is what natural products bring," Corre says.